libshuang/Bitcoin-Price-Prediction/README.md

 ### Conclusion and Recommendations
 - Reddit posts and overall cryptocurrency market value does have predicting value in forecast future bitcoin prices
-- Continue building robustness of model with ensemble LSTM methods to continue training model and improving accuracy
-- Further development of more years worth of posts to see if the model is realistic
 - Developing a customized NLP text classifier charting text and price increase correlation
 - Expand functionality and improve user-experience by building front-end with Flask or similar tool